vtex/react-csv-parse/README.md

 `file` the file to be parsed.

-`apiKeys` the headers of the file's columns.
+`fileHeaders` the headers of the file's columns.